errpr/fcc/game_of_life/README.md

-Conway's Game of Life in React.
+Conway's Game of Life implementation.